 Also, if you love Renaissance art, then be sure to visit the Uffizi Gallery in Florence for their revered collection.

-Then, there is Florence’s Galleria dell’Accademia delle Bella Arti that contains the legendary arts of renowned Italian artist Michelangelo.
+In addition, a visit to the Florence’s Galleria dell’Accademia delle Bella Arti that contains the legendary arts of renowned Italian artist Michelangelo should be on your must-do list.
 Additionally, Florence has the Museo Galileo Museum, Florence Historic Center, Ponto Vecchio Bridge, and the Leonardo Da Vinci Museum.

 There are, also, many famous parks in Tuscany including the National Park of the Foreste Casentinesi, the National Park of the Tusco-Emilian Apennines, among others.
-Also, you can stopover at the National Park of Monte Falterona and Campigna that is found along the Arno River, with mountains and forests all around.
+Also, you can explore the National Park of Monte Falterona and Campigna that is found along the Arno River, surrounded by mountains and forests.

 Tuscany: Things To Do